anubhav7747/Notes/Artificial Intelligence /Classification and Regression (part-1).md

 # Regression

 ## Objective
 In regression problem, the goal is to predict a continuous numeric value.
 The output is a real number, and the model's task is to learn the relationship between the input features and the target variable.
+In other words, regression is a statistical approach used to analyze the relationship between a dependent variable (target variable) and one or more independent variables (predictor variables).
+The objective is to determine the most suitable function that characterizes the connection between these variables.
+It seeks to find the best-fitting model, which can be utilized to make predictions or draw conclusions.

 ## Examples
   1. Predicting house prices based on features like size, number of bedrooms, etc.